gerosprime/WalletExamApp/README.md

 ## API

-The server uses https://amock.io/ to mock such APIs
+The server uses https://amock.io/ to mock such APIs.
+There's a user associated API saved in code for testing.
+However, you will not be able to change the state of the API (E.g. mocking API Error, HTTP Error).
+To do that, you will have to create your own amock.io account.
+Please proceed to

 The general API Response format looks like this